Join our Climate & Nature Mailing List

 Tree Health & Safety Works

-The parish council commissioned a tree health & safety survey back in 2019, to include combating the Ash Dieback issue across the village.
-The works will begin from 1st October 2022.
+In 2019, the parish council commissioned a tree health & safety survey.
+This survey included consideration of how we can combat the Ash Dieback issue across the village.

 Frampton Cotterell Ecology Report